kdflint/alliance-ship/docs/install.md

 Note your personal access token for use later.

-### 4) Create a HashiCorp
+### 4) Create a HashiCorp Account

-HashiCorp (makers of vagrant) provides a service that lets you make your local development server available to the public.
+HashiCorp (makers of Vagrant) provides a developers service that lets you make your local development server available to the public.
 We will use this to enable GitHub callbacks (which cannot reach a local private server by default)

 Create a (free) account with HashiCorp at https://atlas.hashicorp.com/account/new.
-Note your username and password for use later.
+Note your username and password for later use.

-### 4) Get the alliance code
+### 5) Get the Alliance source code

 Create or locate the directory within which you want to host the Alliance source code.
 In this documentation, we'll call this directory `<project-root>`